rawanabuzir/my-notes/README.md

-we need to understand the requaierments becouse who dosnt know what they do or what the system do will have complex system and its not easy to controll it at the end i want to say we must understand the system well , if we understand it well it well be simple ,becouse A good developer creates things that are easy to understand so that it’s really easy to shake out all the bugs. </b>
+we need to understand the requaierments becouse who dosnt know what they do or what the system do will have complex system and its not easy to controll it at the end i want to say we must understand the system well , if we understand it well it will be simple ,becouse A good developer creates things that are easy to understand so that it’s really easy to shake out all the bugs. </b>